 - [Number 2]: This is the optional argument.

 Now we will see how to use mandatory and optional arguments together.

-See the above image; firstly, I have selected cell A1 then after the comma (,) I have selected the cell A2; this is the optional argument.
+See the above image; firstly, I have selected cell A1 then after the comma (,), I have selected cell A2; this is the optional argument.

 Since I selected the cells individually, I also needed to mention the optional argument.

 Now, look at the below image.

-I have selected both the cells as a range, so no need for an optional argument here.
+I have selected both cells as a range, so there is no need for an optional argument here.
 In this way, we can apply the basic formula.

 This is the extension of the previous example.
 In cell B1 and B2, I have entered two numbers, 25 and 20.

-In cell B3 again, I want to do the summation of two numbers.
+In cell B3 again, I want to summate two numbers.
 Here we need to understand the logic of Excel.
 I need not apply the SUM function again here.
 I can copy and paste the previous formula here.

 The previous formula reads =SUM (A1:A2).
 If I copy-paste this formula to the right reference, it will change to =SUM (B1:B2).

 In this way, we can work with the same formula again and again.

 Things to Remember About Simple Formula in Excel

-- In order to work with excel formulas, we need to understand the logic of excel.
+- To work with Excel formulas, we need to understand the logic of Excel.

 - Once the formula is applied and the same calculation is required somewhere else with the same range, we copy-paste the same formula.

-- All the calculations in excel work exactly the same way how it works in mathematics based on the BODMAS rule.
+- All the calculations in Excel work the same as in mathematics based on the BODMAS rule.

-- We can give individual cell reference as well as range references.
-If the cells are more than, we can give range references instead of individual cells reference.
+- We can give individual cell references as well as range references.
+If the cells are more than, we can give range references instead of individual cell references.

 This has been a guide to Simple formulas in Excel.
-Here we discuss using a simple formula in Excel and practical examples and a downloadable excel template.
+Here we discuss using a simple formula in Excel and practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –